 I saw this at the Film Forum about ten years ago during their first pre-code festival, with a packed, delighted audience, and it was a hoot and a holler and a half.
 Seeing it at home is still good, though it helps to have seen a lot of other pre-codes first so you understand the haphazard amorality brought on by the Great Depression, when so many women were broke and on the streets and hustling in a kind of gold-digger limbo between outright streetwalking and showgirl social climbing.
 Like Liz Taylor in BUTTERFIELD 8, the GIRLS also have a phone service to get their dates, and while one or two of them get happily reformed by the end the final shot is of our fearlessly amoral survivor calling that number for yet another victim.
 Kay Francis and Lillian Tashman are the girls.
-Joel McRae is the reformer; Eugene Pallette the A-list sucker and Lucille Gleason his hard-luck wife.
-George Cukor directed with his champagne touch already in evidence.
+Joel McRae is the reformer; Eugene Pallette is the A-list sucker; Lucille Gleason is his hard-luck wife; George Cukor directed with his champagne touch already in evidence.
 Similar in a lot of ways to BED OF ROSES, and dozens of other features of the early sound era, the story is predictable, but pre-code to the core.
 Sure Francis reformed at the end but Tashman gets to keep her diamonds and booze, thus pleasing everyone all the time.

 THE PURCHASE PRICE

 1932 - ***

-The story's strictly from hicksville and Brent's too much a mealy-mouthed pretty boy to convince as either a hick or a horticulturist, but Wellman gives us, as usual, lots of great nitty grit: an abrupt ending; one pretty good barroom fight; a vividly etched and very drunken shivaree, terrible wallpaper, and lots of leering through open doorways.
+The story's strictly from hicksville and Brent's too much a mealy-mouthed pretty boy to convince as either a hick or a horticulturist, but Wellman gives us, as is his wont, lots of great nitty city and farm town grit: an abrupt ending; one pretty good barroom fight; a vividly etched and very drunken shivaree; terrible wallpaper; and lots of leering through open doorways.
 No grit in the world is so nitty it can best Stanwyck in a negligee and thigh high stockings, though.
-Seldom before has adult sexuality seemed so tangible, vulnerable and rock-hard tough, with the women, even young, rail thin and undressed, still wearing all the pants in sight.
+Seldom before has adult sexuality seemed so tangible, vulnerable and rock-hard tough, with this crazy sex woman so young, rail thin and undressed, and still wearing all the pants in sight.

 1934 - ***1/2